Adding Extra apt-get Lists

 The ways

-First, there’s the proper way to add the key to your Ubuntu/Debian system.
-We’ll use Brave’s install directions as an example.
+Lets start with the proper way to add the key to your Debian/Ubuntu system.
+We’ll use Brave’s install directions as an example:

 sudo apt install curl

-# This is only one way of downloading the key.
+This is only one way of downloading the key.
+And we’re using sudo due to the file location we’re dropping the gpg key to.

 sudo curl -fsSLo /usr/share/keyrings/brave-browser-archive-keyring.gpg https://brave-browser-apt-release.s3.brave.com/brave-browser-archive-keyring.gpg

-# Next, with this format, you have to include the "[signed-by=...]" bit, and it has to point to the downloaded file from above
+Next, with this format, you have to include the “[signed-by=…]” bit in the apt-get .list file.
+And, it has to point to the downloaded file from above.

 echo "deb [signed-by=/usr/share/keyrings/brave-browser-archive-keyring.gpg] https://brave-browser-apt-release.s3.brave.com/ stable main" | sudo tee /etc/apt/sources.list.d/brave-browser-release.list